Sanford, Florida: Rail

 Sanford is the southern terminus of Amtrak's Auto Train which conveys Eastern Seaboard travelers and their vehicles to Lorton, Virginia, about 25 mi south of Washington, D.C.
 The nearest passenger-only Amtrak stations are in nearby Winter Park, FL and Deland, FL.

 SunRail, the Central Florida commuter rail system, serves the city out of a new station off State Road 46.
 A new trolleybus (route and schedule) provides service between Sunrail and the historic downtown.

+Scout (microtransit)

+Scout is an on-demand microtransit service operating in Seminole County, Florida, including the City of Sanford, designed to replace the former fixed-route LYNX bus services.

 Roads

-Sanford is near the northern end of the I-4 Corridor between Daytona Beach and Orlando.
-The State Road 417 or Seminole Expressway begins in Sanford at Interstate 4 and forms the Eastern Beltway around Orlando ending at Walt Disney World Resort.
+Sanford is near the northeastern end of the I-4 Corridor between Daytona Beach and Orlando.
+The State Road 417, also known as Seminole Expressway, begins in Sanford at Interstate 4 and forms the Eastern Beltway around Orlando ending near the Walt Disney World Resort area.